EV Chargers Frequently Asked Questions

 Who is the company partnering with on these installation jobs?
 How were they secured?

-As far as our relationship with SemaConnect, we work together with them in serving the Class A property market.
-Working in conjunction with Mr. Randy Etman, SemaConnect’s Southeastern Territory Manager, we provide a site survey to a prospective end user such as an Apartment Complex, Commercial Buildings or even employee parking for Commercial and Industrial Manufacturers.
-Once the site survey has been accomplished, Ozburn along with SemaConnect, designs and installs usually one or two EV Charging Stations per Site.
-There are cases where a Site may require even more EV Charging Stations but two per site is usually sufficient.
+We also work together with our vendors in serving the Class A property market.
+We can provide a site survey to a prospective end user such as an Apartment Complex, Commercial Buildings or even employee parking for Commercial and Industrial Manufacturers.
+Once the site survey has been accomplished, Ozburn Electric designs and installs usually one or two EV charging stations per site.
+There are cases where a site may require even more EV Charging Stations but two per site is usually sufficient.

-Once installed on the client’s property, SemaConnect manages all aspects of your EV amenities so the enduser can make the most of their charging experience.
+Once installed on the client’s property, the EV Charger manufacturer manages all aspects of your EV amenities so the enduser can make the most of their charging experience.

-Ozburn Electric works with SemaConnect from initial contact with potential clients to a site survey and quick installation.
-Once installation is complete, SemaConnect provides instructions from easy maintenance to parking payment solutions, education services, marketing opportunities, and ongoing support and feature enhancement.
+Once installation is complete, either Ozburn or the EV Charger manufacturer provides instructions from easy maintenance to parking payment solutions, education services, marketing opportunities, and ongoing support and feature enhancement.

 It's noted in the online release that the company has developed some expertise in this area.
 What's involved in this work that make it unique and challenging?